 Press Release - Town of Tolland Tax Relief Programs:

-The Tolland Tax Assessor’s Office is accepting applications for tax relief for senior citizens or permanently disabled homeowners from February 1, 2018 through May 15, 2018.
-There are three separate programs available:
+The Tolland Tax Assessor’s Office is accepting applications for tax relief for senior citizens or permanently disabled homeowners from February 1, 2020 through May 15, 2020.
+There are three separate programs available: ATTENTION: The income parameters will not be set by the state until December 2019 for this coming application period.

 Tax Deferral for Senior Citizens (Ordinance 25) is a local tax deferment program.
 This program defers property taxes for low income homeowners while they own their property.
 When the property is sold or a use change occurs, all back taxes are due with interest.
 Your maximum income cannot exceed $54,400 for this program.
 You must be over 65 years of age or eligible to receive permanent total disability benefits under Social Security.